-Despite its long list of health benefits, coffee in California may soon come with a consumer warning about cancer.
+Despite its long list of health benefits, coffee in California will soon come with a consumer warning about cancer.

-A lawsuit first filed by the Council for Education and Research on Toxics, which in 2010 first filed a lawsuit that sought to require coffee sellers, including Starbucks, BP, Gloria Jean’s and 7-Eleven, to warn customers about the ingestion of acrylamide, a possibly cancer-causing chemical that’s produced when coffee beans are roasted.
+A judge on Thursday ruled in favor of the Council for Education and Research on Toxics, which in 2010 first filed a lawsuit that sought to require coffee sellers, including Starbucks, BP, Gloria Jean’s and 7-Eleven, to warn customers about the ingestion of acrylamide, a possibly cancer-causing chemical that’s produced when coffee beans are roasted.

 Under California’s Proposition 65, businesses are required to notify customers if their products contain any of 65 chemicals, including acrylamide, that are linked with cancer, birth defects or other reproductive issues.
-In failing to post carcinogen warnings, the lawsuit alleges, the coffee shops are in violation of this policy.
+In failing to post carcinogen warnings, the lawsuit alleged, the coffee shops are in violation of this policy.

 The warning, as set forth by the lawsuit, reads, “Chemicals known to the State of California to cause cancer and reproductive toxicity, including acrylamide, are present in coffee, baked goods, and other food or beverages sold here.
 Acrylamide is not added to our products, but results from cooking, such as when coffee beans are roasted or baked goods are baked.
 As a result, acrylamide is present in our brewed coffee….”